 Telephone calls can sometimes prove more effective than sending out a debt collection letter, but sending out a letter or an email can provide a clear record of your attempts to recover your debt.
 Also, it may sometimes prove difficult to telephone all of your customers that owe you payments if you have many companies or people to chase.
 Standard formatted debt collection letters can be an effective method in any credit control procedures.

 A debt collection letter may be required if a customer has not paid their account within the credit terms as agreed.
-Before sending a payment reminder, ensure that you have taken all the steps available in credit control to try and collect the payment.
+Before sending a payment reminder, ensure that you have taken all the steps available in credit control to try and collect the money.
 This includes telephone calls, sending out statements and letters.

 It is worth considering if this is the right course of action especially if you wish to continue business with this customer.
 You also have to be prepared to take the legal action if the balance is still not paid within the seven day period.
 Legal action can be taken directly through Money Claim Online if the amount is below £100,000.
-This is a fairly simple process but it will still take time for the customer to pay you.
+This is a simple process, but it will still take time for the customer to pay you.

 Further information on small claims can be found on the HM Courts service website.

 Return from Debt Collection Leter to Credit Control page.